paulrougieux/biotrade/README.md

 ## FAOSTAT

-Update all FAOSTAT datasets by downloading bulk files, then storing them into a SQLite database:
+Faostat provides agriculture and forestry data on their website https://www.fao.org/faostat/en/#data/

+The biotrade package has a `faostat.pump` object that loads a selection of datasets.
+The list of downloaded datasets is visible in `faostat.pump.datasets`.
+Column names and product descriptions are reformatted to snake case in a way that is convenient for analysis.
+The data is then stored into an SQLite database (or PostgreSQL):

     >>> from biotrade.faostat import faostat
     >>> faostat.pump.download_all_datasets()
     >>> faostat.pump.update_db()

-Note that database operation are done with SQL Alchemy and that it's also possible to use a PostGreSQL database engine.
+Note that database queries are abstracted with [SQL Alchemy](https://www.sqlalchemy.org/) and that it's also possible to use a PostGreSQL database engine.
 SQLite is convenient for data analysis on personal laptops.
 PostGreSQL can be use for servers.

+Once the data has been loaded into the database, you can query it.
 For example select crop production data for 2 countries

     >>> from biotrade.faostat import faostat
     >>> db = faostat.db_sqlite